 Assessment Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-[2] Additional Guidance First mark for identification of opposition + second mark for descriptive detail for each response.
-Note that a maximum of 1 mark can be given for correct identification of opposition, even if more than one example of opposition is identified.
-All content is indicative only and any other correct examples of opposition to Chinese government between 1950 and 1981 should also be credited.
+[2] Additional Guidance First mark for identification of policy + second mark for descriptive detail for each response.
+Note that a maximum of 1 mark can be given for correct identification of policies, even if more than one policy is identified.
+All content is indicative only and any other correct examples of Krushchev's policies in the period should also be credited.